 How to cope with stress at Christmas

 Stress is a normal, necessary and adaptive response that helps us to deal with the challenges of life and the environment around us.
-When we perceive a threat, our ‘fight or flight’ reaction is triggered, which acts as an aid to survival and a way of managing change.

 How to spot the signs and symptoms of stress